openzipkin/zipkin/README.md

 Note: The above is just an example, most likely you'll want to use an existing tracing library like [Brave](https://github.com/openzipkin/brave)

 ## Storage Component
 Zipkin includes a [StorageComponent](zipkin2/src/main/java/zipkin2/storage/StorageComponent.java), used to store and query spans and dependency links.
 This is used by the server and those making custom servers, collectors, or span reporters.
-For this reason, storage components have minimal dependencies; many run on Java 7.
+For this reason, storage components have minimal dependencies, but most require Java 8+

 Ex.
 ```java